Introduction to Evidence-Driven

 • • • • • • • • • • • •

 Imagine what would happen if business people didn’t demand solid evidence.
 Without comparative sales data, they might pay too much for a property.
 Without recent investor reports and industry forecasts, they might make poor investment decisions—perhaps selling a stock too soon or hanging onto another too long.
-Without checking on references, they might hire the wrong senior leader or pass up a junior level employee who could be a star.
+Without checking on references, they might hire the wrong senior leader or pass up a junior-level employee who could be a star.
 Without customer feedback, they might miss out on the opportunity to fix a small problem before it turns into a big problem that hurts the brand.
 Without all the facts in a dispute involving an employee, they might end up making a decision that could result in a lawsuit.
 The list goes on.

 Because the stakes are high in business, competent business communicators know that they need to be evidence-driven.
 Evidence-driven refers to the ability to select, interpret, and present credible and relevant data in a compelling way.
 In this chapter, you will learn strategies for driving your argument forward with evidence.